mohilpatel143/inventory_management/README.txt

-open project in any text editor[ex:visul studio].
+open project in any text editor[ex:visul studio]...

 open terminal and create superuser.